Introduction to the Trades Courses

 INTRODUCTION TO THE TRADES AND SCHOOL TO APPRENTICESHIP PATHWAY

-Sample High School Programs of Study along with Career Pathway information is located on the the following pages:
+High School Programs of Study and Career Pathway information:

 Architecture and Construction (Building Trades & Welding)